budermike/neural-ode-galaxy-gen/01_foundations/README.md

 estimation and gradient clipping, partially resolved but not fully stable.~~
 > *Root cause: wrong sign, not trace cheating*

+### Circle Distribution: Training Difficulty

+The circle distribution proved challenging to learn due to a mismatch between the Gaussian prior and the target geometry.
+The prior concentrates most of its probability mass near the origin, whereas the target distribution places mass along a ring, precisely where the prior is sparsest.
+This forces the vector field to transport a large amount of probability mass over long distances, making training slow.

+After a sufficient number of epochs the model produced output loosely resembling two arcs, at which point the experiment was stopped.
+A less concentrated prior (e.g. uniform) would be a better choice for ring-shaped targets in future runs.

 ### Implementation findings

 - **Incorrect MLE formulation**: early runs omitted the delta_log_p term in the change-of-variables formula, causing the model to receive no learning signal.
 Subsequently, a sign error in the vector field MLE caused the model to push probability mass outward rather than concentrating it.